Everybody (Madonna song): Release and chart performance

 "I was living on the Upper West Side, 99th and Riverside, and about 7:00 at night I had the radio on in my bedroom, on WKTU, and I heard 'Everybody'.
 I said, 'Oh, my God, that's me coming out of that box'.
 It was an amazing feeling".

-— —Madonna talking about hearing "Everybody" on the radio for the first time.
+— —Madonna discussing the first time she heard "Everybody" played on the radio.